 Granular fertilizers are typically longer-acting.
-While the nitrogen and other nutrients are present in granular fertilizers, they are not water-soluble.
-This means the compounds are not immediately available for your grass.
+While the nitrogen and other nutrients are present in granular fertilizers, they are designed to break down over time as moisture is introduced to the particles of fertilizer wither through watering, the rain, or morning dew.
 Granular fertilizers are excellent for long-term nutrient replenishment to help feed your lawn.
 They are also less likely to burn your grass than liquid fertilizers.
-One of the most common brands of granular fertilizers is Scott’s Turf Builder Weed and Feed.
+One of the most popular brands of granular fertilizers is Scott’s Turf Builder Weed and Feed.
 You can view the product at http://www.scottsprogram.com/checkout/cart/.
 Granular fertilizers are often more expensive than liquid fertilizers as well, though they will typically last longer than liquid applications.
-Slow release granular fertilizers are less likely to cause water contamination, as well.
 This type of fertilizer is often part of a good grass fertility program to keep your lawn looking its best all season long.

 These fertilizers are applied directly to turf in liquid form.
-There are a number of benefits to liquid fertilizers, but one of the most important is that it is fast-acting.
-Liquid fertilizers are already water soluble so they can immediately be absorbed into the plant’s root system and into your grass for an almost immediate result.
+There are several benefits to liquid fertilizers, but one of the most important is that it is fast-acting.
+Liquid fertilizers are already water-soluble, so they can immediately be absorbed into the plant’s root system and into your grass for an almost immediate result.
 Liquid fertilizer applications are also typically less expensive.
 The downside to liquid applications is that there is a greater potential for burning your grass.
-It is also not as long lasting which means you will need more frequent applications throughout the growing season.
+It is also not as long-lasting, which means you will need more frequent applications throughout the growing season.

 Bio-Nutrient Based Fertilizers

-Bio-Nutrient fertilizers are becoming more in demand in recent years as people want to decrease use of chemicals.
+Bio-Nutrient fertilizers are becoming more in demand in recent years as people want to decrease the use of chemicals.
 Bio-nutrient fertilizers work by helping to foster nitrogen fixation naturally without adding additional chemicals to lawns.
-These are typically considered a safer alternative than the other types of fertilizers and are touted as kid and pet friendly options.
-Bio-fertilizers are usually composed of living organisms, and work within the soil and root systems of grass to help improve nutrient uptake as well as create ideal soil conditions for a more robust lawn.
+These are typically considered a safer alternative than the other types of fertilizers and are touted as kid and pet-friendly options.
+Bio-fertilizers are usually composed of living organisms, and work within the soil and root systems of grass to help improve nutrient uptake as well as create ideal soil conditions for a healthy lawn.
 The downside of bio-nutrient based fertilizers is that they typically take longer to work.

 The Role of Healthy Soil in Lawn Care

 Having healthy soil is critical to the success of your turf.
 Soil that is dense and compact will often lack the available nutrients for grass to thrive as well as make it more difficult for roots to grow deep into the ground.
 Deeper roots encourage a more resilient lawn that is drought resistant and long-lasting.
-Your soil should be made up of three components: sand, silt, and clay.
-This type of soil is called loam soil.
-Loam soil holds moisture but also drains well when watering or during regular bouts of rain.
-It is also able to retain nutrients and air flow making it ideal for grass.
+Sand, silt, and clay are three core components of great soil, sometimes referred to as loam soil.
+This makeup helps with airflow, water flow, drainage, and fertilization.

 Fertilizer Applications: When, Where, and How

 Knowing when to fertilize your yard is half the battle.
-Applying fertilizers too early or too late in the season will result in encouraging foliage, which then may be crippled beneath cold snaps.
 Applying too much fertilizer will result in burning your grass and potentially contaminating water sources.
-Not applying enough fertilizer will do little to encourage proper growth and nutrient uptake and will waste time and money.
+Not using enough fertilizer will do little to encourage proper growth and nutrient uptake and will waste time and money.
 Applying the wrong fertilizers can result in any number of issues with your turf.

 For the most part, you want to begin the season with fertilizing your lawn in late spring or early summer using a granular fertilizer with a broadcast or rotary spreader.
 These can help more evenly distribute the granular fertilizers throughout your lawn for slow-release fertilization throughout much of the growing season.
 A day or two before fertilizing, water your lawn.
 When spreading fertilizer, start at the perimeter of your lawn and then move back and forth over the area of your yard with only a slight overlap to ensure even coverage.
 Lightly water your lawn after fertilizing to help activate granular fertilizers and washes granules off the blades of grass and into the soil.
 You will want to fertilize again in late summer in warmer climates.
 In climates where grass goes dormant in the winter, don’t apply your second fertilization until early fall.